-On January third of this year, we got the dreaded knock on the door that no parent wants to get.
+On January 3rd, 2003, we got the dreaded knock on the door that no parent wants to get.
 A medical examiner and police officer didn't mince words that early Friday morning.
 They seemed impatient at the time wanting to get the information to us as quickly as possible.

 Lisa had been travelling at a high rate of speed just two blocks away from our home when she lost control and went head on into a retainer wall.
 The officer told me that he had detected alcohol on her presence and that she died instantly without suffering.
 If he only knew.

 Lisa suffered from the disease of alcoholism...cunning, baffling, and powerful!
 Recovering alcoholics know only too well the nature of this suffering.
 The struggle is personal.
 Without help, the disease of alcoholism is too much for us!

 I haven't been a stranger to this disease either.
 I had started drinking in my early teens shortly after my father had died from a liver disease.
 The alcohol for me was a way to numb the pain of losing him.
 It made me feel different but not always better.
 My drinking escalated over a period of twelve years and I found myself in that space we call "total insanity".

 When I surrendered to this disease, I was twenty-eight years old.
 I was finally sick and tired of being sick and tired.
 I gravitated to recovery groups like a cat who finds solace in the sun's rays.
 I needed to find peace and serenity to replace the physical, mental, and spiritual bankruptcy.
 I was tired of the self-destruction.

 With the help of God and a twelve step recovery program, I was given a second chance at life.
 Listening to others, I realized it would take action on my part to stay sober, a day at a time.
 Sobriety is "a work in progress".